-It was on December 3, when the United National General Assembly adopted a resolution to make the 24th of January as the International Day of Education starting from 2022.
-The decision was made during the Global Education Meet held at Brussels, Belgium from December 3 to 5, .
+On December 3, the United National General Assembly adopted a resolution to make the 24th of January as the International Day of Education starting from 2022.
+The decision was made during the Global Education Meet held at Brussels, Belgium from December 3 to 5.

 Celebration Ideas and Activities

-You can also take your celebration of this day on social media.
-You can, for instance, use the hashtag #InternationalDayofEducation to let your friends and followers know that you are also participating in the celebration of this extremely important event.
+- Celebrate on social media by using the hashtag #InternationalDayofEducation to let your friends and followers know that you are participating in the celebration.